Is Your Routine Empowering You?

 Fact #3: Powerful Routines Empower You

-When I’m engaged in a powerful routine, I feel awake and energized all week long, despite sleeping only a few hours each day.
+When I’m engaged in a powerful, empowering routine, I feel awake and energized all week long, despite sleeping only a few hours each day.
 I don’t feel tired either.
 I can keep going and going endlessly, from one activity to the next, without stopping.
 That’s because each activity leaves me more powered up than before.
 For example, when I conduct workshops and seminars, I get very hyped up.
 When I’m working with a strong audience with high consciousness individuals, we thrive off each other’s positive energy, and at the end of the class, everyone is extremely energized and charged up.
-Likewise, whenever I run 30DLBL with high consciousness individuals who actively participate and share, the challenge generates a positive ripple effect to everyone else taking part.
+Likewise, whenever I run 30DLBL with high consciousness individuals who actively participate and share, the challenge generates a positive ripple effect to everyone else part.

-The best way to know is to experiment — try out different activities and notice how you feel before/after each activity.
+The best way to know is to experiment — try different activities and notice how you feel before/after each activity.
 Like I said, some activities energize; some activities drain.
 Engaging in a series of energizing activities will leave you with more energy to do more, while engaging in a series of draining activities will suck you dry for the day.
 Whether an activity energizes or drains you depends on your values and goals and how that activity supports them.

 Activities that empower me include: